 Press any kid growing up in the 90's or 00's when they think Ska started and most will say that it was started in the United States in the 90's with bands like Reel Big Fish and No Doubt and that it's "punk with horns".
 In fact, Ska is a Jamaican music that's only slightly younger than rock n roll.
 It actually predates Reggae (Bob Marley and the Wailers started out as a ska band).

 Furthermore, the fusing of ska and punk itself is older than the early 90's and dates to late 1970's England and artists like The Specials and Madness.

-Also there are band like Fishbone that predates No Doubt, and the Mighty Mighty Bosstones.
+Also there are bands like Fishbone that predate No Doubt, and the Mighty Mighty Bosstones.
 But people seem to only remember the latter two.
 Especially No Doubt.

 The change in rhythm in the guitar solo to The Beatles' "I Call Your Name", released in 1964, was an attempt to emulate ska music.

 Most people (in the United States anyway) are very surprised the first time they learn that music videos existed before MTV started in 1981.
 Although when you think about it, the alternative makes no sense...if videos didn't already exist, how would MTV have had anything to show?
 Many people today don't even realize MTV dates back to '81 (or that it used to show music videos!).